chromaui/chromatic-docs/test.md

 description: Learn how to run Chromatic UI Tests
 ---

-# Test
+# UI Tests

-Visual testing ensures components dont change by accident.
-It’s still up to you to decide if changes are intentional.
-Chromatic automates visual testing by detecting UI changes betweeen commits.
+Chromatic visually tests the appearance and layout of components every commit.
+This ensures they don't change by accident.
+But it’s still up to you to decide if changes are intentional.

 If a change is intentional you need to update the baseline so future tests will be compared to the _latest version_ of the story.
 And if a change is unintentional it needs to be fixed.